 Simply walk up to an available checkout register and let the cashier know that you want to purchase a money order.
 You’ll need to show a government-issued photo ID, such as a driver’s license or state ID card, to get a money order.
 Once you pay the cashier — in cash — you’ll be able to walk away with your money order in hand.

 Suggested Article: These Businesses Do Money Orders for Free

 Does CVS Cash Money Orders?

 While you can buy a money order at CVS, you can’t cash one.
-If you need to cash a money order, see our article, Places to Cash a Money Order, or our article specifically on Places to Cash a MoneyGram Money Order.
+If you need to cash a money order, see our article on places to cash a money order, or our article specifically on places to cash a MoneyGram money order.

 If you want to pay bills but don’t have a checking account or want to send guaranteed funds without the risks associated with cash and checks, you can get a money order at your nearest CVS.
-For a fee of $0.99, you can get a MoneyGram money order from CVS, with a $500 maximum amount per money order.
-Remember: CVS only accepts cash for money orders.
+For a fee of $0.99 per money order, you can get a MoneyGram money order from CVS, with a $500 maximum amount per money order.
+Remember: CVS only accepts cash for money orders, and you’ll need to show an ID at checkout.
 If you don’t have a CVS location near you, you can visit one of the many other chains that offer money order services.